8 simple steps to take before End of Financial YearAre you ready for the End of Financial Year?

 10. Review your business processes

 This is the ideal time to review your business processes and to look at replacing your ERP system if you have been thinking about it for a few years.
 It is always easier to start with a set of accounts that have been reconciled.
 Don’t go through another year with your old system if you can improve efficiency with a new one.
 You will be surprised at the rate of development in new software and how much it can help your business grow.
 When choosing the right ERP system for your business, remember to start by defining your requirements.
 With technology rapidly advancing, you have the choice of on-premise, a hosted version or Software as a Service (SaaS).

 The end of the financial year is a busy period for most team members in your company.
 It is easy to forget about a step or procedure that will later cause issues.

 Being prepared for the End of the Financial Year will allow your business to run efficiently through to the new financial year.
 If you have any questions or need support, feel free to call us on 1300 857 464 (AU) or 0800 436 774 (NZ), and we will get in contact with you.
-Alternatively, save yourself time and download our EOFY checklists.
+Alternatively, save yourself time and download our EOFY checklists or visit our Everything You Need to Prepare for the EOFY page.
 Whether you are an MYOB Exo or MYOB Advanced user, we have got you covered.
 Register or sign up through the Training Portal to access your checklist now!